Kilimanjaro Climb and Safari

 Under-aged participants on Private Climb or Group Climb programs are assessed on an individual basis.

-Both the parent or legal guardian and the Participant must sign all forms.
-A minor climber must be accompanied by their parent/legal guardian throughout the entirety of the program.
+A parent or legal guardian must accompany the minor climber throughout the entirety of the program.
 If either climber must descend at any time during the program, both climbers must descend together.

 A parent or legal guardian must sign for any Participant that is under 18 years of age.
 On behalf of any minor participant, the parent or legal guardian understands and accepts all the terms of the Program Policies.

 RMI cannot guarantee that you will reach the summit.
 Weather, route conditions, your own abilities, or the abilities of other climbers may create circumstances that make an ascent unsafe, and you or your entire group may have to turnaround without reaching the summit.

 Failure to reach the summit due to a person’s own lack of fitness or to any of the events associated with mountaineering (such as weather, route conditions, avalanche hazard, team dynamics, etc.), are not Rainier Mountaineering, Inc.’s responsibility and will not result in a refund, credit, or reschedule.

 RMI’s program schedule and itineraries are subject to change or adjustment based on a number of factors.
 These include, but are not limited to, route conditions, weather, group strength, terrain, or other environmental factors, and many other factors.
 RMI has complete discretion to change plans to accommodate any of these or other factors, including but not limited to increases in program fees, changes to program schedule or itinerary, and changes to guides or staff, as necessary for the proper and safe conduct of the program.
 Once the program has started, the Lead Guide will decide on any changes to the itinerary, including ending the program early if the continuation of the program may compromise the safety, health, or well-being of the group.